Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/word-wrap.md

 Word wrap glyphs can be displayed on the right side of view lines in a special margin that indicate soft line breaks (wrapped lines).

 The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[AreWordWrapGlyphsVisible](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.AreWordWrapGlyphsVisible) property can be set to `true` to activate this functionality.

+@if (wpf winforms) {

+## Wrapped Line Indent Amount

+By default, wrapped lines are indented by a configurable amount, relative to their primary line's indentation.
+The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[WrappedLineIndentAmount](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.WrappedLineIndentAmount) property is what determines the indent amount of wrapped lines.

+A value of `2` (the default) will indent wrapped lines to the original indent level of the primary line, plus `2` additional character widths.
+A value of `0` will indent wrapped lines to the original indent level of the primary line.
+A value of `-1` will not indent wrapped lines at all, and will simply align them to the left edge of the view.

+The indent amount may be limited or altogether disabled if there is not enough available width in the view to support proper indentation.

+}